hileamlakB/SMAD/README.md

 `python -m pip install -r requirements.txt`

 Now, you can run the test to make sure everything is working properly.
-If you are on a \*unix based system, you can run
+If you are on a \*unix based system, you can run other wise you can do to manually using the python command below.

 `./run_test.sh`